Welcome to the Department of Public Safety (DPS) Website

 The Board of Building Regulations and Standards encourages homeowners to check for radon.
 Read more...

-The time when licensed construction supervisors will need to demonstrate compliance with continuing education requirements is fast approaching.
 Any person with a license expiration date of July 1, 2013 or after will need to comply with continuing education requirements.
-A licensed construction supervisor must acquire a certain number of continuing education hours each 2 year renewal period based upon license category.
 Read more...

 A new law was recently enacted which expands the definition of “owner occupied single family residences” to include both attached and detached residences.
 As a result, attached and detached single family owner occupied residences will only require inspection every five years rather than the current requirement of every year.
 Please note that this provision only applies to elevators in owner occupied residences that serve only the residence.
 Read more...